“To reach a port we must set sail – Sail, not tie at anchor. Sail, not drift.”

 Anyway, an opportunity came up to go sailing with Blue Box Sailing a Hamble-based sailing experience company and I jumped at the chance.
 It was a day of match racing, with two evenly-matched Clipper 60s.

 Stuart arrived at Blue Box Sailing’s HQ on the Hamble river at 9:45.
 The location is famous as it was the setting for the 1980s BBC sailing drama Howard’s Way.
 Our arrival time gave us an opportunity to meet the Blue Box team.
 Piers signed us in and made us some hot drinks whilst Sam sorted out waterproof clothing and life-jackets for us.
-We were then divided into two crews, with Piers on one boat and Matt skippering the other (keenly observed by founding director of Blue Box sailing, Jono).
+We were then divided into two crews, with Piers on one boat and Matt skippering the other (keenly observed by the founding director of Blue Box sailing, Jono).
 We were quite a small crew with Sam as the other professional crew member and then six of us amateurs.
 Stuart and I were the only novices on-board; the others had significant experience!

 Learning the basics